MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/1-what-is-vc.md

 As mentioned earlier, Git is a distributed version control system (DVCS) that multiple developers and other contributors can use to work on a project.
 It provides a way to work with one or more local branches, and then push them to a remote repository.

 GitHub is a cloud platform that uses Git as its core technology.
-It simplifies the process of collaborating on projects and provides a website, more command-line tools, and overall flow that developers and users can use to work together.
+GitHub simplifies the process of collaborating on projects and provides a website, more command-line tools, and overall flow that developers and users can use to work together.
 GitHub acts as the "remote repository" mentioned earlier.

 Key features provided by GitHub include: